Shock and awe: First Chechen War

 Russia's military strategy in the First Chechen War, and particularly the Battle of Grozny, was described as "shock and awe."

 Iraq War

 Buildup

 Before the 2003 invasion of Iraq, United States armed forces officials described their plan as employing shock and awe.
-But, Tommy Franks, commanding general of the invading forces, "had never cared for the use of the term 'shock and awe' " and "had not seen that effect as the point of the air offensive."
+However, Tommy Franks, commanding general of the invading forces, "had never cared for the use of the term 'shock and awe' " and "had not seen that effect as the point of the air offensive."

 Conflicting pre-war assessments

 Before its implementation, there was dissent within the Bush administration as to whether the shock and awe plan would work.
 According to a CBS News report, "One senior official called it a bunch of bull, but confirmed it is the concept on which the war plan is based."
 CBS Correspondent David Martin noted that during Operation Anaconda in Afghanistan in the prior year, the U.S. forces were "badly surprised by the willingness of al Qaeda to fight to the death.
 If the Iraqis fight, the U.S. would have to throw in reinforcements and win the old fashioned way by crushing the Republican Guards, and that would mean more casualties on both sides."